michalakadam/angular-build-deploy-tool/README.md

 ### Requirements
 * access over ssh to remote server hosting webapp
-* webapp already served using one of [web delivery tools](https://stackshare.io/stackups/apache-httpd-vs-jetty-vs-nginx)
+* webapp already served using one of nginx(https://nginx.org/en/docs/)
 * code of the webapp stored in Github repository

 ### Instructions